Heavy Metal Tests in India: Blood and Urine Panels by Thyrocare

 - Urine panel: Spot urine sample is required.

-How to Choose Between the Blood and Urine Panel
+How to Choose Between the Blood and Urine Panels

 The blood panel is broader in composition because it includes nutrient elements along with heavy metals and toxic elements.
 The urine panel is a separate profile with fewer elements and a different sample type.